SquarePenguin101/www.squarepenguin.co.uk/content/wiki/manpage.md

 **--outputtv &lt;dir&gt;**
 : Output directory for tv recordings (overrides --output)

-**--player &#39;&lt;command&gt; &lt;options&gt;&#39;**
-: Use specified command to directly play the stream

-**--punctuation, --pu**
-: Keep punctuation characters and symbols in file and directory names, with ellipsis always replaced by underscore.
-Default behaviour is to remove all punctuation and symbols except underscore, hyphen and full stop.
-Overridden by --fatfilename and --hfsfilename.

-**--stdout, -x**
-: Additionally stream to STDOUT (so you can pipe output to a player)

-**--stream**
-: Stream to STDOUT (so you can pipe output to a player)

 **--subdir, -s**
 : Put Recorded files into Programme name subdirectory

 **--subdir-format &lt;format&gt;**
 : The format to be used for the subdirectory naming using formatting fields. e.g. &#39;&lt;nameshort&gt;-&lt;seriesnum&gt;&#39;

-**--symlink &lt;file&gt;**
-: Create symlink to &lt;file&gt; once we have the header of the recording

-**--thumb-ext &lt;ext&gt;**
-: Thumbnail filename extension to use

 **--thumbsize &lt;index|width&gt;**
 : Default thumbnail size/index to use for the current recording and metadata. index: 1-11 or width: 86,150,178,512,528,640,832,1024,1280,1600,1920